Syro-Malabar Church: Syro-Malabar major archiepiscopal curia

 The curia of the Syro-Malabar Church began to function in March 1993 at the archbishop's house of Ernakulam-Angamaly.
 In May 1995, it was shifted to new premises at Mount St. Thomas near Kakkanad, Kochi.
 The newly constructed curial building was opened in July 1998.

 The administration of the Syro-Malabar Church has executive and judicial roles.
 The major archbishop, officials, various commissions, committees, and the permanent synod form the executive part.
 The permanent synod and other offices are formed in accordance with the Code of Canons of the Eastern Churches (CCEO).
 The officials include the chancellor, vice-chancellor, and other officers.
 Various commissions are appointed by the major archbishop: Liturgy, Pastoral Care of the Migrant and Evangelisation, Particular Law, Catechism, Ecumenism, Catholic Doctrine, Clergy and Institutes of Consecrated Life, and Societies of Apostolic Life.

 The members of the commissions are ordinarily bishops, but include priests.
 For judicial activities there is the major archiepiscopal ordinary tribunal formed in accordance with CCEO which has a statutes and sufficient personnel, with a president as its head.
 At present, Rev. Dr. Jose Chiramel is the president.
 The Major archiepiscopal curia functions in the curial building in Kerala, India.
 They have prepared the particular law for their Church and promulgated it part by part in Synodal News, the official Bulletin of this Church.
 There are statutes for the permanent synod and for the superior and ordinary tribunals.
 CCEO c.
 122 § 2 is specific in the particular law, that the term of the office shall be five years and the same person shall not be appointed for more than two terms consecutively.

-Provinces, (Arch)Eparchies and other jurisdictions
+Jurisdictions

 There are 35 eparchies (dioceses).
-Five of them are Archeparchies (of major archbishop) at present, all in southern India: Ernakulam-Angamaly, Changanacherry, Trichur, Tellicherry, and Kottayam.

-These have another 13 suffragan eparchies: Bhadravathi, Belthangady, Irinjalakuda, Kanjirapally, Kothamangalam, Idukki, Mananthavady, Mandya, Palai, Palghat, Ramanathapuram, Thamarassery, and Thuckalay within the canonical territory of the Major Archiepiscopal Church.
+9 of them are Metropolitan archeparchies, each administered by a Metropolitan Archbishop leading the ecclesiastical provinces of the church, all in India.
+Among these Ernakulam-Angamaly, Changanacherry, Trichur, Tellicherry, Kalyan, Ujjain, Faridabad, and Shamshabad have mutually exclusive territories.
+The Archeparchy of Kottayam (without suffragan eparchies) enjoys personal jurisdiction over the Southist (Knanaya) Syro-Malabar catholics, over the entire proper jurisdiction of the church.